tim-kos/so-zetta-slow/_posts/2013-01-19-command-line-options-in-ruby.md

 		    -v, --version                    Print current version and exit.
 		    -V, --verbose                    Print more information as the template is processed.

-But how to create those options?
-The most important ones are true/false (on/off) switches and receiving parameters, for example regexps and directory/file names.
+And creating options is pretty simple.
+The most important ones are true/false (on/off) switches and receiving parameters, for example regexps and directory/file names:

-It's actually pretty simple:

 		opts.on('-b', '--bower', 'Create a components.json file for the theme.') do |bower|
 		  options['bower'] = true